 She later attended the UTESA – the Technological University of Santiago – where she studied Business Administration.

 The opportunity to pursue her studies in institutions such as these, and the privilege of having parents for whom education was an absolute shaped the way she approaches her current position with the Public Education Foundation.
 “It was such an everyday, normal occurrence for me growing up to my mother who read to me and that were fully invested in my learning, that it never occurred to me that some of my kids out there are going at it alone” she once said.
 “Often, it’s not a question of ill-will by parents – sometimes they don’t have the time to devote to their children’s education.
 Sometimes, they don’t have the know-how to, given the limited education they received themselves.
 But we’re in this together, and where they won’t or can’t – we can and must.”

 In addition to the education of others, Hergit is also committed to the furthering of her own education, in line with her passion of language.
-She is currently pursuing a master’s degree in Spanish, at the University of Nevada in Las Vegas.
+She is currently pursuing a master’s degree in Hispanic Studies, at the University of Nevada in Las Vegas.